-You can find additional information about the Social Security disability process and the medical criteria that we use to determine disability in children in our publication, Disability Evaluation Under Social Security, Publication Number 64-039, commonly referred to as the "Blue Book."
+You can find additional information about the Social Security disability process and the medical criteria that we use to determine disability in children by reviewing General Information and the Medical Listings (Childhood Listings, Part B) on-line.

 The Office of Supply & Warehouse Management (OSWM) has introduced